 But how do you decide what those desired outcomes are?
 How do you make informed decisions around how much to scale, when to re-tune mysql, where your app bottlenecks are, etc.?
-How do you know “What is and what should
+How do you know “What is and what should be?”

 Enter Appfirst and the DevOps Dashboard.
 Appfirst’s monitoring service brings full-stack visibility into systems, applications and business metrics.
 It collects everything from the most granular running processes, to high level business metrics, and combines it all in one single view.